Tita Swarding

 Romulo Barrameda Espeña (November 22, 1952 – May 12, 2013), known as Tita Swarding (lit.
 'Aunt Swarding'), was a Filipino radio broadcaster and columnist who worked for the Manila Broadcasting Company-owned DZRH.

 Life and career

 Tita Swarding was born on November 22, 1952, as Romulo Espeña.
 Swarding joined Manila Broadcasting Company-owned DZRH before it was shut down after the imposition of Martial Law on September 21, 1972.

 After Martial Law, Swarding returned to DZRH and resumed his broadcasting career.
 Tita Swarding became the showbiz segment anchor of Balitang Bayan Numero Uno during the time of Joe Taruc and Rey Langit (later replaced by Tiya Dely Magpayo in 1992).

 Tita Swarding had a Sunday afternoon program entitled DZRH Showbiz Balita, which was aired after the station moved to Pasay.
 Tita Swarding was also the Columnist of Pinoy Parazzi.

 Death

-At the age of 60, Tita Swarding suffered Emphysema and was rushed to the Quezon City General Hospital.
-He died on May 12, 2013.
+Tita Swarding died of emphysema on May 12, 2013 at the Quezon City General Hospital.
+He was 60.
+His grave was at Eternal Gardens Memorial Park in Caloocan.